Chris Colfer: Other works

 In 2014, Colfer guest starred on an episode of Hot in Cleveland as Tony, Victoria's son.
 In March 2015, Jane Leeves posted an image on Twitter confirming that Colfer would be returning to an episode titled "All About Elka" in the show's final season.
+Colfer, other guest star Carol Burnett and Betty White all sang and performed in a "musical" being directed by Victoria (Wendie Malick).

 On May 14, 2015, it was made public that the biopic Colfer has been mentioning for almost a year was going to be about Noël Coward with the working title Noel, with Colfer in the title role.
 Colfer prepared for the role in London.
 The film would be directed by Joe Stephenson.
 While filming was expected to begin sometime during the summer of 2015, it has been delayed.

 In 2016, he played Christopher in Absolutely Fabulous: The Movie.
 He had been offered the role by Jennifer Saunders after he invited her to the Glee: Live tour in 2011.
 He also appeared as a guest judge in Chopped Junior.

 In 2017, Colfer announced he would develop a new TV show called Indigo, a sci-fi drama about indigo children who are misdiagnosed as having mental or physical illnesses, when they really possess supernatural abilities.
 TV Line reported that Indigo would be offered for sale to streaming services and television networks, with Colfer writing and directing the pilot episode, and co-executive producing with Keith Quinn and Rob Weisbach.

+Colfer will star as Boyd in a horror film titled The Restoration at Grayson Manor, which is set to be released in fall 2025.

 Other books

 In 2012, Colfer released a companion book to his film Struck by Lightning, called Struck By Lightning: The Carson Phillips Journal.

 In early 2017, Colfer released his second book for young adult readers called Stranger Than Fanfiction.
 The book follows the story of Cash Carter, a world-famous television star who decides to take a cross-country road trip with four of his biggest fans, as they are getting ready to enter college.

 On October 1, 2019, Colfer came out with a new book, A Tale of Magic....
 It is a prequel to the Land of Stories series.
 The sequel, A Tale of Witchcraft..., was published on September 29, 2020, with the final part, A Tale of Sorcery... published on September 28, 2021.

 Colfer's new projects include a series of children's books with space and UFOs as a theme.
+The first book, Roswell Johnson Saves the World, was published on June 4, 2024.